ti-oluwa/djsm/README.md

 python manage.py update_secrets 'api_key' '32456789456sdtfg'
 ```

 However, you should note that the value passed must be a JSON formatted string.
-See an example of me saving a mapping of my django projects detail below.
+See an example of saving a mapping of my django project's contact detail below.

 ```bash
 python manage.py update_secrets 'project_emails' '{\"project_email\": \"support@myproject.com\", \"admin_email\": \"admin@myproject.com\"}'